mentainha/m3o/api/README.md

 ## Overview

-This directory serves as the API ackend for the M3O platform and related services.
+This directory serves as the API backend for the M3O platform and related services.
 These services enable us to offer Micro services as public APIs.
 The repo includes things like customer management, billing, etc.

 ## Dependencies